jeremywinters/arbol/README.md

 2. This is something we intend to think through a bit more clearly in an upcoming version of arbol.

 ### Expressions

 Arbol programs all reduce down to a single tree of functions.
-In order to provide modularization, you can assign a subtree to a variable name:
+To make your code modular, you can assign a subtree to a variable name:

 ```
 ramp = phasor([1000, 1500, 1800]);